-Differences among faunal communities in the three sites are even more striking when analyzing wildlife biomass estimates.
-At the control site, we estimated a total biomass of 4380 kg km-2, with almost 87% being contributed by the white-lipped peccary (Table 2).
-However, even if we exclude this large-bodied and gregarious species from the analysis, the control wildlife biomass estimate (509 kg km-2) was 1.7 times greater than on the Maxus road (295 kg km-2), and six times greater than in the Auca road site (84 kg km-2).
-Most of this biomass decline is due to smaller populations of large-bodied monkeys, ungulates and game bird species.
+Differences between faunal communities in the three sites are even more striking when analyzing wildlife biomass estimates.
+At the Control site we estimated a total biomass of 4380 kg/km2, with almost 87% being contributed by the white-lipped peccary (Table 2).
+However, even if we exclude this large bodied and gregarious species from the analysis, the Control wildlife biomass estimate (509 kg/km2) was 1.7 times greater than on the Maxus road (295 kg/km2), and six times greater than in the Auca road site (84 kg/km2).
+Most of this biomass decline is due to smaller populations of large bodied monkeys, ungulates, and game bird species.